charif1031/Modern-Ecommerce-Platforms/README.md

 Add new products and remove discontinued ones.
 Manage other content such as blog posts, FAQs, and user-generated content.

-- Customer Support:
-Respond to customer inquiries, complaints, and requests for assistance through various channels (email, chat, phone).
-Handle returns and refunds in accordance with the website's policies.

 ### Admin

 The website admin process in an ecommerce platform involves managing and maintaining the platform to ensure that it runs smoothly and efficiently.